exceptionless/Website/content/news/2021/2021-04-02-how-to-monitor-events-in-swift.md

 }
 ```

 You'll see this function is very similar to the `logEvent` function.
-However, we are nesting data in our JSON, so we need two disctionaries.
+However, we are nesting data in our JSON, so we need two dictionaries.
 We use one dictionary to house the "@simple_error" and another to house the entire event.
 In other words, nest the JSON version of our `errorDictionary` inside the JSON version of our `eventDictionary`.

 Let's build and run the app and try both buttons.
 You should see the following printed out: